LucasFaudman/apkscan/README.md

 `Fernflower` | Yes | [Link](https://github.com/fesh0r/fernflower) | @fernflower |

 ### Using Multiple Decompilers
-Multiple decompilers can be used at once by providing the following arguments below.
+Multiple decompilers can be used at once by providing the arguments below.
 Each optionally accepts a path to the binary of the tool.
 When no path is provided the binary on the standard path is used. (output of `which jadx`, `which apktool`, etc)

 ```bash
 Decompiler Choices: